Pacific Southwest, Region 9: Superfund

 Most soil contamination problems at Andersen are either the result of nearby industrial activity, or the result of materials being placed into scattered dump-sites.
 The areas with soil contamination have been investigated with a combination of surface soil sampling, borehole sampling, trenching, geophysical tools, and soil gas monitoring.
 The plan for most of the areas with soil contamination is to excavate and remove the problem.
 A few areas that are too big to excavate have or will have remedies proposed that involve capping the area and imposing land use controls to restrict access.

 Initial Actions: Closure of the main base landfill in accordance with the requirements of the Resource Recovery and Restoration Act (RCRA) was completed in 1994.
 Landfill closure included the construction of a cover over the landfill.

 Soil Contamination: Andersen AFB has completed sampling dozens of former dumpsites, spills and industrial area.
 As the investigations were completed, the sites were either proposed for cleanup or no action, as appropriate.

 Basewide Groundwater: All areas of suspected groundwater contamination have been identified.
-There are no drinking water wells located in areas with contamination.
+There are no drinking water production wells located in areas with contamination.